C4illin/mastery-chs/lib.typ

   abstract: [Abstract text about your project in Computer Science and Engineering],
   keywords: ("Keyword 1", "keyword 2"),
-  acknowledgements: [Here, you can say thank you to your supervisor(s), company advisors and other people that supported you during your project.],
+  acknowledgements: [Here, you can say thank you to your supervisor(s), company advisors and other
+    people that supported you during your project.],
   figures: true,
   tables: true,
-  content
+  content,
 ) = {
   set page(
     footer: none,
-    numbering: "i"
+    numbering: "i",
   )
   set text(size: 12pt, font: "New Computer Modern")